domyounglee/NNLM_implementation/README.md

 # NNLM_implementation

 ## Reproducing NNLM
-I Reproduce the Neural Network Language Model from the paper " A Neural Probabilistic Language Model "
+The Neural Network Language Model from the paper " A Neural Probabilistic Language Model "